Peace of mind is an elusive state.

 Have you ever found your expectations utterly subverted or debunked?

-During my first year teaching, I began writing poetry very early in the morning: before dawn and before I got to work planning the day’s lessons.
-The result of my early morning writing was a decision to apply to MFA programs, which led to my acceptance into the graduate MFA program at University of Oregon.
+During my first year of teaching, I began writing poetry very early in the morning: before dawn and before I got to work planning the day’s lessons.

 7. Community vs. Self

 Is your definition of success shaped more by the level of happiness or satisfaction you feel, personally, or by the health and happiness of your community?

 Have you found that you’re happier when you’re part of a community of people with common goals?

 The World’s Happiness Index lists six key factors that come into play when measuring ‘happiness’ levels (a subjective term, of course):

 - freedom to make life choices,

 All six factors were scored relative to a hypothetical country called “Dystopia,” populated with the world’s lowest incomes, life expectancy, and so forth.

 Denmark came in first, followed by Switzerland, Iceland, and Norway.